bddap/resume/readme.md

 # Education

 - Bachelor of Computer Science in progress.
-Attending Portland Community College; will transfer to Portland State University shortly.
+Attending Portland Community College; will transfer to Portland State University.
 - Internship at Keyssa
 - Stack Overflow.